alexlewzey/tools/README.md

 ### key_macro

 Applicaiton that triggers macros (arbitary python functionality) using a keyboard listener that listens for 3 character sequences beginning with a semi-colon.
-The app allows you to use python to automate tasks such as string formatting, image to text and other tasks.
+The app allows you to use python to automate task; string formatting, image to text, etc.

 ### aliases